 If you are looking to crate train your dog, click here to find out more about the Fido Studio Dog Crate

-This entry was posted in Interviews on July 4th, 2018 by helenkennedy
+This entry was posted in Dogs on July 4th, 2018 by helenkennedy

 Many of us would agree that there are few things nicer on a hot summer’s day than a trip to the beach, and as long as you come prepared there is no reason to leave your pooch at home.
 Swimming is one of the best forms of exercise for dogs, and you can stay as long as you like without having to worry about getting home to let the dog out!